Are You Making These Coffee Brewing Mistakes?

 It is a work of genius, as far as I’m concerned.
 You see, it is a small device with metal screens designed for coffee grinds and it is very precise.

-Using a good coffee sieve accurately is a game changer.
+Using a coffee sieve is a game changer.

 Let’s be clear though – it won’t make bad coffee better, but it will make good coffee great.